pngtree

 Simulation result: 1.9 tons of CO₂ per year and per person.
 That does not include French state services (1.6 tons of CO₂ per year).
 Such a way of life can therefore be considered sustainable, provided that the government and the industries also makes some efforts.
 In addition, the energy mix of countries exporting products to France must further decarbonize their economies in order to achieve 2 t CO₂ per year.

-Since carbon footprint and energy consumption correlate with living costs, the project is also open for people with a lower income.
+Since the carbon footprint and energy consumption correlate with living costs, the project is also open for people with a lower income.

 We will begin to work out the detailed specifications of this project as soon as 8 households have expressed their interest.
 We are therefore looking for people interested in such a residents' cooperative or condominium.
 Curious or interested people can contact us via the contact menu of this website.
 We usually reply within a day.